Ohio juniors are given the ACT or the SAT in the late winter or early spring of their junior year.

 Complete your personal test information correctly.

-Two to three weeks prior to test day, students will complete the personal information during the school day.
+Weeks prior to state test day, students will complete the personal information during the school day.

 For students with an existing ACT or SAT account from registering for an ACT or SAT prior to taking your state test, it’s vital your name and home mailing address match exactly on state test date and in your ACT account.
 After testing, these two will merge into one online account.
 Not having an exact match will slow the process and create a delay in receiving your scores.